-Shrimp Gobies are small and they mainly dwell at the bottom of the tank.
+Shrimp Gobies are small and they mainly dwell at the bottom of the aquarium.
 These Gobies enjoy burrowing in the sand substrate.
-The Shrimp Gobies have an unusual relationship with the Pistol Shrimps and they both burrow into the sand substrate especially when they feel threatened.
+Shrimp Gobies have an unusual relationship with the Pistol Shrimps and they both burrow into the sand substrate especially when they feel threatened.

-Gobies are peaceful fish but can become aggressive especially when placed together with similar species in one tank.
-Gobies mainly dwell at the bottom of the aquarium and are very intelligent.
-The intelligence of Gobies is especially portrayed by their unique abilities to create a network of hiding places where they can run to whenever scared.
+Gobies are peaceful fish but can become aggressive especially when placed together with similar Goby species in the same tank.
+Gobies mainly dwell at the bottom of aquariums and are very intelligent.
+The intelligence of Gobies is shown by their ability to create a network of hiding places that they can run to whenever scared.

-Gobies are very small fish and don’t require a very large tank compared to other saltwater fish and a 20 – 30 gallon tank is the best for Gobies.
+Gobies are very small fish and don’t require a very large tank compared to other saltwater fish and a 20 – 30 gallon tank is a good size for Gobies.
 The fish enjoys burrowing in a sandy substrate.
-Placing some sand or mud substrate makes it easier for them to burrow and reduce their stress.
+Having a sand or mud substrate makes it easier for them to burrow and reduce their stress.

-The temperature in the fish tank should be between 73 – 85 degrees Fahrenheit.
-The PH of the water should be between 7 and 8.5 while the water hardness should remain between 12 and 18 DH.
+The temperature in the fish tank should be kept between 73 and 85 degrees Fahrenheit.
+The pH should be between 7 and 8.5 while the water hardness should remain between 12 and 18 DH.

-Gobies are often used as cleaner fish and you can expect that the fish can clean out any dirt on the substrate and in the water.
-Because of this a sophisticated filtration system should not be needed in the tank.
+Gobies are often used as cleaner fish and they will often eat a lot of the uneaten food in the substrate and in the water.
+Because they will keep your aquarium cleaner a sophisticated or expensive filtration system should not be needed in their tank.

-In the wild, Gobies are found in the warmer and tropical coastal waters.
+In the wild, Gobies are found in the warmer tropical coastal waters.
 They are hardy and can comfortably adapt to aquarium living.
-For the Gobies the temperature of the tank should be in the range of 73 to 85 Fahrenheit.
-The pH level should be maintained between 7 to 8.5.
+Gobies need the temperature kept between 73 and 85 Fahrenheit.
 The specific levels will vary depending upon the species you have.

+A high quality water filtration system should be installed to take care of the Goby.
 If proper water conditions are maintained the Gobies can live up to 10 years.
-Around 10 to 25 percent of water should be changed every 2 weeks.
+Around 10 to 25 percent of the water in their aquarium should be changed every 2 weeks.

 Monitor the level of different chemicals like ammonia, nitrates and nitrites in the water.
-Any spike in the level of these compounds can be dangerous for the Gobies.
-Regular monitoring of the temperature and pH level of the water should also be done.
+Any spike in any of these compounds can be dangerous for your Gobies.
+It’s important to regularly monitor the temperature and pH levels in addition to the dissolved chemicals.

-The good thing about having Gobies is that they tend to eat things within the substrate of the tank.
-This helps to keep the substrate of the tank clean.
-For this reason, they are sometimes also used as a cleaner fish.
+One good thing about having Gobies is that they tend to eat things within the substrate that would otherwise decay.
+This helps to keep the substrate clean.
+Because of the different ways that they can clean other fish, or the aquarium they are sometimes used as a cleaner fish.

 Gobies are scaleless and can become affected by chemical treatments, especially if the treatment is used on the water.
 The good news is that despite lacking scales, Gobies have a mucus membrane that lines its body protecting them from attack by parasites and germs.